Who we are

 Our Relational Values

-The people of Antioch Brighton affirm our complete devotion to the Father’s and Jesus’ heart for people as expressed by these values.
+Our goal is to express our devotion to the Father's and Jesus' heart for people as expressed by the following values.

 Loving Jesus extravagantly

 Jesus said that the Father is seeking those who worship Him in Spirit and in truth.
 We practice a life of worship that invites the presence of Jesus into all that we say and do.